-Best things to do in Causeway Bay
+Best things to do and eat in Causeway Bay

-With three standard-size pool tables, convertible beer pong tables and a full bar, this Jaffe Road pool house allows for a more laid-back night out compared to the usual LKF fanfare.
+With three standard-size pool tables, convertible beer pong tables and a full bar, this Jaffe Road pool house allows for a more laid-back night out compared to the usual LKF affair.
 For those serious about their shooting game, there are live cam services installed at Breeze to capture all your best shots.
-As for the bar, it offers beer on tap, customised cocktails and a range of pub bites.
+As for the bar, it offers beers on tap, customised cocktails and a range of pub bites.

 With 10 friendly cats roaming the café along with its signature cat-themed dishes and decorations, this is a feline lover’s heaven.
 As far as food goes, Cat Store offers a selection of Western fare with dishes like chicken wings, spaghetti, cheesecake, sausages and pizza.
 Customers can even bring their own cats to the restaurant, but it’s recommended they do so with a carry case or a leash of some sort.

-Hop on a sampan and dine on Cantonese-style seafood with this unique dining experience.
+Hop on a sampan and dine on Cantonese seafood with this unique dining experience.
 Sure, the boat itself isn’t anything fancy and the service leaves a little to be desired, but it’s not every day you can dine out on the water and crack a Typhoon Shelter crab claw with a small group of friends.